eyast/LUNA16/README.md

 The [LUNA 16 challenge](https://luna16.grand-challenge.org/) is an online challenge open to data-scientists in which participants build models that can detect nodules automatically on a dataset publicly available

+## Approach

 This tutorial will walk you through the typical workflow that you will be using to build a model for the LUNA 16 challenge.
 This is the first of several tutorials.
 While I have tried to make the whole process as simple as I can, I have decided to maintain the iterative approach that is inherent to data science.
 Data science is, by nature, very iterative.

-> This repository is by no mean perfect.
+> This repository is not perfect by any means.
 Instead, I am trying to document my journey and learning.
-For example, you will see at the very beginning stages of my work that I rely on Python's `Multiprocessing` package to perform parallelism, but at a later stage transition to `Dask`.
+For example, you will see at the very beginning stages of my work that I rely on Python's `multiprocessing` package to perform parallelism, but at a later stage transition to `dask`.
 I have not attempted to fix my earlier work, but instead keep it as it is.
 This way, I hope I will be able to embed the logic that I have followed throughout the project.

+The approach that I take is to simply instructions as much as possible.
+Therefore, in many cases, I will be experimenting with new functions and ideas on a small scale (for example, a single file) before trying to find out how to automate this at a larger scale.
+I hope this can help you in your data science journey.

 ## Context and TOC